 Under Home tab – Styles, click on Conditional formatting.
 Click on New rule and then select – Use a formula to determine which cells to format:

 We get the results below:

 When we use a formula to apply conditional formatting, the formula will evaluate every cell in the selected range.
 As there are no addresses in the formula, for every cell in the data, the ROW and ISEVEN functions are run.
 ROW will return the row number of the cell, and ISEVEN returns TRUE if the row number is even and FALSE if the row number is odd.
 The rule will trigger TRUE, so even rows will be shaded as specified by us.

-IF we wish to color odd rows, we can use ISODD function in such scenario.
+IF we wish to color odd rows, we can use ISODD function in such a scenario.

 Things to remember about the ISEVEN Function

 - #VALUE! error – Occurs when the given argument is non-numeric.

 - We can insert a reference to a cell as seen in the above examples or the number directly in double quotes to get the desired result.

 - The function was introduced in MS Excel 2007 and hence unavailable in earlier versions.
 It will return an error if we use it in older versions.
 For earlier versions, we can use the MOD function.